NERSC/timemory/README.md

 - With respect to “total” vs. “self”, this is fairly straightforward

-  - For the “total”, I simply take a measurement of the memory usage at the creation of the timer
+  - For the “total”, I simply take a measurement of the memory usage at the destruction of the timer
   - The “self” measurement is the difference in the memory measurements between the creation of the auto-timer and when it is destroyed
+  - The "total" memory at the start of the timer can be determined from the memory measurement of the timer one level higher up the call tree or by `"total" - "self"`

     - This measurement shows is how much persistent memory was created in the function
     - It is valuable primarily as a metric to see how much memory is being created in the function and returned to the calling function